 - Very few of the non-shinobi cities visited are ever given a name.
 Simple referring to the country where the events take place is far more common.

-- Played mostly in Suzumiya Haruhi: although the series definitely takes place in the half-million city of Nishinomiya, the name is never mentioned, and the settings are generic enough to be located anywhere in Japan.
+- Played mostly in Haruhi Suzumiya: although the series definitely takes place in the half-million city of Nishinomiya, the name is never mentioned, and the settings are generic enough to be located anywhere in Japan.
 Later in the series, Kyon briefly visits Osaka, but only mentions it as "an average Japanese metropolis".

-- You mean the same panel that showed the Golden Gate bridge?
+- Of course, the same panel also showed the Golden Gate bridge, so ...